MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc_azuresentinel.md

 * Enable Azure Sentinel on the workspace.

-* Onboard Azure Arc enabled servers on Sentinel by using the extension management feature and Azure Policies.
+* Onboard Azure-Arc-enabled servers on Sentinel by using the extension management feature and Azure Policies.

 > **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion:**